toddseller/phase-0-gps-1/Huang-reflection.md

 ####What still confuses you about git?

 I think I feel fairly comfortable with git now, especially after this pairing session.
-I'm sure there will be more concepts that I will have to learn about in the future!.
+I'm sure there will be more concepts that I will have to learn about in the future!

 ####How was your first experience of pairing in a GPS?
 I thought my first experience pairing in a GPS was a lot of fun!
 I had a great time working with Todd and swapping between the driver/navigator roles with him.
 The GPS went smoothly and we were able to finish the challenge without too much trouble.